lanl-ansi/generalized-fragility-model/rdt.md

 #### RDT specific options

 ```
+-a      pole asset data, use with -so to produce RDT scenario block
 -r      RDT proccessing option
 -ro     generated poles output path (optional)
 -num    number of scenarios to generate - default is one (optional)